The motivic Adams-Novikov spectral sequence at odd primes over $\mathbb{C}$ and $\mathbb{R}$: The relation of the motivic Adams spectral sequence and the motivic Adams Novikov spectral sequence at odd primes

 \subsection{The motivic Cartan Eilenberg spectral sequence}

+\begin{defin} Define \(P_{**}\) as the polynomial sub-Hopfalgebra of the dual motivic Steenrod Algebra and \(E_{**}\) as the exterior part, i.e.

-\begin{defin} If we tensor the classical extension of Hopf algebras \(P_* \rightarrow A_* \rightarrow E_*\) with \(H\Z/l_{**}\), which by our computation above is just a polynomial ring in one generator, we obtain an extension of Hopf algebras \(P_{**}\rightarrow A_{**}\rightarrow E_{**}\) in the sense of \cite[A1.1.15]{RAV}. \end{defin} Associated to such an extension we immediately get a motivic counterpart to \cite[Theorem 4.4.3]{RAV}:
+Consider the classical extension of Hopf algebras \(P_* \rightarrow A_* \rightarrow E_*\) .
+We can regard all objects here as a bigraded, concentrated in degree 0 with respect to the second bidegree.\end{defin} By our computation above \(H\Z/l_{**}\) is just a polynomial ring in one generator and hence flat over \(\Z/l\).
+Hence by application of \(-\underset{\Z/l}{\otimes}H\Z/l_{**}\) to the above extension, we obtain an extension of Hopf algebras \(P_{**}\rightarrow A_{**}\rightarrow E_{**}\) in the sense of \cite[A1.1.15]{RAV}, where the middle term is precisely the motivic Steenrod algebra over odd primes.